Setting up with Docker on Linux

 Don't forget the dot ('.') at the end.

-docker build -f opencxl-core/docker/Dockerfile-dev -t opencxl.org/opencxl-core .
+docker build -f opencis-core/docker/Dockerfile-dev -t opencis.io/opencis-core .

 QEMU

-Stay in the root directory of opencxl
+Stay in the root directory of opencis

 and run:

-docker build -f opencxl-qemu/docker/Dockerfile-dev -t opencxl.org/opencxl-qemu .
+docker build -f opencis-qemu/docker/Dockerfile-dev -t opencis.io/opencis-qemu .

 Container Setup